tystuyfzand/precise-lite/README.md

 You can find info on training your own models [here][train-guide].
 It requires running through the [**source install instructions**][source-install] first.

 **Note: Please use the training-guide mentioned in the link.
-It's really helpful and the repo is tested using the commands mentioend in the link.**
+It's really helpful and the repo is tested using the commands mentioned in the link.**

 [train-guide]:https://github.com/MycroftAI/mycroft-precise/wiki/Training-your-own-wake-word#how-to-train-your-own-wake-word

 ## Installation